 - The ability to adapt your volunteer time to your personal schedule, including evenings and weekends

-- Doing what you enjoy anyway, while having a positive impact on a child
+- Doing what you enjoy, while having a positive impact on a child

 Volunteer mentors must commit to spending at least four hours per month with a mentee for one year.
 Minimum requirements to become a mentor include: age 20 or older, reliable transportation, valid license and auto insurance and the ability to pass background checks.
 Mentors will also complete an application and interview process followed by a training to prepare the mentor for his or her match.